8 Gutter Alternatives That Work as Well and Look Better

 Houses should generally be built at an elevation (meaning above normal ground level) and the difference in height should be, and generally is, made up using a smooth, efficient slope.

-This keeps water flowing down and away from your foundation, preventing it from accumulating when it finds it way from your roof to the ground and into the soil.
+This keeps water flowing down and away from whatever types of house foundations you have, preventing it from accumulating when it finds it way from your roof to the ground and into the soil.

 Ensure that the slope itself doesn’t have any spots where water can percolate and stagnate.